argoproj/argo-rollouts/docs/getting-started.md

 Once that replicaset is healthy, the rollout will enter a paused state by adding a pause condition to `.status.pauseConditions`.
 The pause condition contains a reason and a pause start time.

 ## Promoting the rollout
 The rollout does not continue progessing to the new version until the pause conditon is removed from the status.
-Since the rollout YAML submitted does not have a duration within the pause step, the Rollout is paused indefinitely until a external process (i.e. a user or automiated tool) removes the pause conditon.
+Since the rollout YAML submitted does not have a duration within the pause step, the Rollout is paused indefinitely until a external process (i.e. a user or automated tool) removes the pause conditon.

 Argo Rollouts has a [kubectl plugin](features/kubectl-plugin.md) to help automate operations like promoting a rollout through a step.
 The installation instructions are [here](features/kubectl-plugin.md#installation).